ladisk/LDAQ/README.rst

 - 🐍 **Python-Powered**: Built on the robust and versatile Python language, LDAQ harnesses its power to offer a streamlined data collection process.
 It's compatible with all Python environments, ensuring ease of integration into your existing workflows.

-- 🔄 **Diverse Hardware Compatibility**: LDAQ supports a variety of hardware sources, including:
+- 📟 **Diverse Hardware Compatibility**: LDAQ supports a variety of hardware sources, including:

   - National Instruments

   - Digilent

   - Serial communication devices (i.e. Arduino, ESP)

   - FLIR Cameras

-  This wide range of compatibility makes LDAQ a versatile tool for various data acquisition needs.
-Also includes simulated hardware for workflow developments, and ability to include currently unsupported hardware.
+  - Simulated hardware

 - 📊 **Advanced Data Visualization & Analysis**: LDAQ doesn’t just collect data; it helps you understand it.
 With built-in features like real-time signal visualization and Fast Fourier Transform (FFT) analysis, you can dive deep into your data for more insightful discoveries.